Mediation Analysis

 To fit a serial multiple mediator model:

-• Pay attention to the order of the variables listed following the parameter m: unlike in model 4 where order is ignored, when model 6 is specified, the order matters!.
-The order of the variables in the list of mediators is taken literally as the causal sequence, with the first mediator variable in the list causally prior to the second in the list, and so forth.
+: unlike in model 4 where order is ignored, when model 6 is specified, the order matters!.
+The order of the variables in the list of mediators is taken literally as the causal sequence, with the first mediator variable in the list causally prior to the second in the list, and so forth. - You can add

 process(pmi_data, y = "reaction", x = "cond", m = c("import", "pmi"),